-All meals everywhere on your Micato trip are included, along with bottled water, tea and coffee, local beer, and/or India’s surprisingly tasty wines.
+All meals everywhere on your Micato India journey are included, along with bottled water, tea and coffee, local beer, and/or India’s surprisingly tasty wines.

-Absolutely not, from beginning to end of your trip.
-Our unique no-tipping policy includes your Travel Director, your drivers, the fellows who carry your luggage, waiters, everybody.
+Absolutely, from beginning to end of your trip.
+Our unique no-tipping policy includes your Travel Director, your drivers, the fellows who carry your luggage, waiters and everybody.
 Micato’s Travel Directors are masters at unobtrusively taking care of this sometimes troublesome task.